DJFreer92/Extended-Clipboard-Desktop-App/README.md

 - **Smart Indicators**: "Copied!" feedback persists through UI changes but clears on external clipboard activity
 - **Duplicate Prevention**: Prevents duplicates
 - **Background Sync**: When main process monitoring is active, renderer polling is disabled for efficiency
+- **Tray Integration**: Clips are automatically synced to the tray popup for quick access

 ### Search & Filtering